psaxioti/OpenTRIM/doc/userdoc.md

 Download the latest binary distribution release as a zip file and extract to some location.

-To run the program from the windows command line, add the bin/ subfolder to the system or user path.
+To run the program from the windows command line, add the program folder to the system or user path.

 ## Using the command line application {#cliapp}